umyelab/LabGym/docs/installation/windows.md

    Python 3.10.10
    ```

-4. If you're using an Nvidia GPU, install CUDA Toolkit 11.8 and cuDNN.
+4. If you're using an NVIDIA GPU, install CUDA Toolkit 11.8 and cuDNN.

    First, install and/or update your GPU drivers at
    [this link](https://www.nvidia.com/Download/index.aspx).
 Select your GPU